-Just because your phone has a 12 megapixel camera doesn't mean you'll actually take good pictures.
+Just because your phone has a 20 megapixel camera doesn't mean you'll actually take good pictures.
 Here's what you really need to know.

-If you think back to the bad old days of CRT TVs, if you stared really closely at the screen, you could make out the individual little red, blue and green onscreen dots.
+Thinking back to the bad old days of CRT TVs, if you stared really closely at the screen, you could make out the individual little red, blue and green onscreen dots.
 Each of those was a pixel.
 Stare closely at your LCD or OLED TV and you probably won't see the same thing, because today's TVs (and any other digital display) tend to pack in millions of pixels into the same space, leading to crisper images that appear more natural.

 Each pixel's job in a digital camera of any type is to capture the image data of whatever you're pointing the camera at, relative to the reflected light from that object.
 A megapixel (MP) is a count of the number of pixels in an image, where the mega- prefix denotes a million.
 So an 8MP smartphone camera contains a sensor with 8 million pixels, a 16MP camera has 16 million pixels on its sensor and so on.

 There's no absolute hard and fast answer to this question, because it depends on how you define "need".
-In the context of images, the most important consideration how and where you intend to display them.
+In the context of images, the most important consideration is how and where you intend to display them.

 That sounds confusing, so here's a quick example.
 If you took a photo of a bird that was flying far away, you might only get one shot with a 16MP camera.
 That gives you a shot with 4,920 by 3,264 pixels in it, but the bird might be the actual point of interest in the shot, with a lot of blue sky that you don't actually want.
-With a traditional camera with optical zoom, you'd simply zoom in to make the bird more of a focal point.
+On a traditional camera with optical zoom, you'd simply zoom in to make the bird more of a focal point.

 The one notable downside to a larger megapixel photo is that you've got to store all those pixels somewhere.
 If you're always shooting at the maximum capability of your smartphone, you'll use up a lot more space than if you shoot at lower resolutions.
 (If you set your phone to automatically upload pictures to a cloud service like iCloud, Google Drive or Dropbox, you'll also chew through a lot of data.)

-What's important to realise is that when it comes to image quality, it's not just a raw megapixel numbers game.
+What's important to realise is that when it comes to image quality, it's not just a raw numbers game.

 A smartphone with an 8 megapixel camera might actually take better pictures than one with a 21 megapixel camera, irrespective of camera operator skill.